Towards understanding two-level-systems in amorphous solids -- Insights from quantum circuits: Emergence of TLS in fabrication

 \subsection{Removal of dielectrics}

 In conventional microcircuits, deposited dielectrics such as amorphous SiO$_2$ are frequently used as insulating layers for the realization of wiring cross-overs and on-chip plate capacitors.
 In quantum circuits, these have to be avoided as they can contribute significantly to the total loss.
 Insulating cross-overs of coplanar resonators and transmission lines are therefore typically realized by so-called airbridges, which are free-standing wire interconnects made by depositing a superconducting layer on a photoresist pedestal which is subsequently dissolved~\cite{Chen:APL:2014}.
 Such airbridges are also required to equalize the ground plane potentials in coplanar resonators in order to avoid parasitic slot line modes.
 Similarly, so-called vacuum gap capacitors have been realized by reactive ion-etching of the silicon dielectric that separates two overlapping aluminium electrodes, achieving a reduction of capacitor loss by one to two orders of magnitude~\cite{Cicak:IEEE:2009,Cicak:APL:2010}.
 An often used alternative are planar capacitors in the form of interdigitated fingers, for which part of the electric field is contained in vacuum.
 In this case, coupling to TLS on the substrate and electrode surface has to be avoided by limiting the electric field with an enhanced spacing between electrodes.
 Experiments by \textcite{Sandberg:APL:2013, Gambetta:IEEE:2017} showed that energy relaxation in contemporary transmon qubits is dominated by capacitor loss when the finger spacing is below 20 to 30 $\mu$m.
-However, as a larger electrode separation may greatly enhance radiative losses, careful optimisation of the qubit geometry is necessary.
+However, strong electric fields cannot be avoided near the qubit's tunnel junctions.
+In an effort to reduce substrate loss in this region, \textcite{Chu:APL:2016} etched away the silicon substrate to obtain freely suspended Josephson junctions and DC-SQUIDs.
+While this treatment resulted in longer qubit $T_1$ times, it also enhanced the level of flux noise, presumably because the exposed bottom edge contained a larger density of spins than the metal-substrate interface of reference samples.